We are currently experiencing a high level of calls

 This year we plan to continue fitting new kitchens, bathrooms, insulation and more to our homes.

 With more rises expected, all upgrades are prioritised for homes that need it to stay safe and well maintained.
-That’s why our HomePlan visits and stock condition surveys are important.
-They help us plan and spend our money wisely.
+That’s why we make every visit count and check on the status of your home during routine appointments.
+Every five years you will receive a Stock Condition Survey, which helps us plan and spend our money wisely.
 If we contact you with one of these appointments, please let us know if you need to change it.

 • Will the cost of my service charge change too?